 8 years old is the best age to start playing competitive soccer.
 Kids at this age are ready for competitive sports.
 They understand team dynamics, communication, and work ethic.

-Earlier, we brought up the importance of teaching kids as young as 5 good sportsmanship.
+Earlier, we discussed the importance of teaching kids as young as 5 good sportsmanship.
 This’ll help kids deal with the competitive side of soccer as well.

 Learning soccer is all about developing in stages.
-These stages apply to the physical side of the game, like soccer skills, and the mental side of the game, like dealing with competition.
+These stages apply to the physical side of the game, like soccer skills, and the mental side, like dealing with competition.

 Is 11 too old to start soccer?

 11 isn’t too old to start playing soccer.
-At this age, your body is ready to learn the new skills required.
-There’s a learning curve, but after a year you’ll be like the rest of the team.
+Your body is ready to learn the new skills required at this age.
+There’s a learning curve, but after a year, you’ll be like the rest of the team.